-- Data extracted in December 2015 and February 2016.
+- Data extracted in February 2016.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: January 2017.
+Planned article update: May 2017.

 This article presents statistics on education finance in the European Union (EU) and forms part of an online publication on education and training in the EU.
 Expenditure on education may help foster economic growth, enhance productivity, contribute to people’s personal and social development, and help reduce social inequalities.

 Within the EU, the proportion of financial resources devoted to education is one of the key choices made by national governments.
 In a similar vein, enterprises, students and their families also make decisions on the financial resources that they are able or willing to set aside for education.

 This article covers various aspects of education finance, namely different sources of funding (such as funding by the government or by households), as well as education expenditure by educational institutions or households.
 The article covers pre-primary to tertiary levels of education, in other words all levels of education except for early childhood educational development.